-Welcome to the South Texas Foot Institute and Foot Spa!
+Welcome to the South Texas Foot Institute Clinic and Foot Spa!

 Our patients have access to state-of-the-art treatment center.
 Innovations in podiatric surgery in recent years have made it far more effective and inviting than it has been in the past.
 Surgery is often the best choice to fix conditions like bunions, melanomas, hammertoes, neuromas and tendon problems.
 Recent innovations have improved podiatrists' ability to diagnose, treat and perform surgery on foot and ankle conditions.